 Toggl keeps it simple – easy pricing, easy exact time-tracking with start and stop times, and it integrates with over 50 other systems, making it easy to put in place with what you already have.
 Toggl is also incredibly easy to learn and won’t take hours away from your team in order to get on board and track their time.

-However, Toggl does lack an ability to invoice, meaning you have to integrate some sort of invoicing system or have one already in place.
+However, Toggl does lack an ability to invoice, meaning you have to integrate some sort of invoicing system or accounting software like QuickBooks.
 It also has the simplest customer service options and primarily caters to the online learner who can use email or Twitter to get what they need.

-But if all you need is a way to track your employee, whether they are next to you or across an ocean, Toggle is a good option and you can implement immediately.
+But if all you need is a way to track your employee, whether they are next to you or across an ocean, Toggl is a good option and you can implement immediately.

 In-Depth Overview: Harvest vs. Mavenlink vs. Toggl